astronomer/airflow-guides/guides/airflow-importing-custom-hooks-operators.md

 ## Overview

 One of the great benefits of Airflow is its vast network of provider packages that provide hooks, operators, and sensors for many common use cases.
-But another great benefit of Airflow is that because everything is defined in Python code, it is highly customizable.
+Another great benefit of Airflow is that because everything is defined in Python code, it is highly customizable.
 If a hook, operator, or sensor you need doesn't exist in the open source, you can easily define your own.

-In this guide, we'll cover everything you need to know to make your custom code available to your DAGs.
-We'll touch briefly on defining custom operators, but will mostly focus on how to add them to your Airflow project.
-Throughout, we'll focus on custom operators to keep things simple, but the same concepts apply to custom hooks or sensors.
+In this guide, we'll briefly explain how to define your own custom code.
+Then, we'll cover everything you need to know to make custom code available to your DAGs.
+We'll use custom operators as our primary example, but these same concepts also apply to custom hooks and sensors.

 ## Defining a Custom Operator

-At a high level, creating a custom operator is straight forward.
+At a high level, creating a custom operator is straightforward.
 It should inherit from the `BaseOperator`, and define `Constructor` and `Execute` classes.
 This will look something like the code below:

 ```python
 from airflow.operators.bash_operator import BaseOperator